thepartly/playwright-console-reporter/README.md

 # Playwright Console Reporter

-Console reporter for Playwright.
-This custom playwright reporter captures test results and transforms them into formatted reports, enabling deeper insights into the test suite's performance.
+A custom console reporter for Playwright.
+This reporter captures test results and formats them into structured reports and logs test execution details directly to the console.
+The reporter provides deeper insights into the test suite’s performance and helps developers quickly analyze test results without needing to open additional report files.

 ## Installation